 Diabetes is a chronic (long-term) condition that occurs when your body doesn't make enough insulin, or when your body has trouble using the insulin that it does make.
 About 1 in 400 young people have this disease.

 Insulin is a hormone made by a gland called the pancreas.
 The pancreas is located behind the stomach.

 Whenever you eat food, your body digests the food (breaks it down) into smaller parts: vitamins, minerals, protein, sugar (called "glucose"), fat, and protein.
 Your body then uses these nutrients for energy.
 Glucose is the body's major source of energy.
 Insulin is the hormone that helps your body change the glucose from your food into energy your body can use.

 If your body doesn't make enough insulin, or if your body has difficulty using the insulin that it makes, the glucose from your food does not get changed into energy.
 Instead, the glucose stays in your blood, causing your blood glucose (also called "blood sugar") to rise.

 High blood sugar is a problem because it can cause serious damage to the body.
 Some of the most serious, long term problems are loss of vision, kidney problems, heart problems, and stroke.
 This kind of damage happens slowly over many years and can be delayed or prevented if you take good care of your diabetes.

 There are also short-term problems that come from high blood sugar.

 Some common short term-problems (caused from high blood sugar) are:

 - Feeling irritable or exhausted

-If your blood sugar gets too high, you can experience a very serious condition called diabetic ketoacidosis.
+If your blood sugar gets too high due to not having enough insulin, you can experience a very serious condition called diabetic ketoacidosis.